 Duration: 2hrs 30mins

-Walk anywhere on Hollywood Blvd and you’re sure to be stopped by someone hawking a discounted van tour.
-The prices and employees are persuasive, and, if Prime Time Hollywood serves as a model, the experience could thankfully fare much worse.
+Walk anywhere on Hollywood Boulevard and you’re sure to be stopped by someone hawking a discounted van tour.
+The prices and employees are persuasive, and, to be honest, the experience could fare much worse.
 The canopy-topped vans offer a comfortable alternative to driving yourself through Hollywood gridlock and the frightfully narrow roads through the hills up to the Hollywood Sign.
 However, the tour rarely delves deeper than “there’s Eva Longoria’s house.”
 For those looking for a no-frills way to snap some photos of Hollywood’s tourist highlights and celebrity homes, it’s difficult to find a more practical, cost-effective way.
 Yet, as the more luxurious vans and buses pass, you can’t help but feel that you’ve checked into the roadside motel of Hollywood tours.